 - Help your student feel "at home" again by jointly planning family activities.
 This will also continue to encourage your student's responsible nature. - It may take some time for your student to adjust if they have decided to come home for the summer.
 Work with your student with regard to setting up a schedule and introducing any potential curfews. - Your student's relationship with hometown family and friends may have changed, so work with your student on coming to terms with, or redefining, those personal relationships. - Make time to visit your student if they are going to be away for the summer.
-Your student will appreciate the extra effort you've taken to spend time together. - Spend quality time with your student discussing what worked and what didn't last semester, and how to use the experience to make the next semester even better. - " Remind your student that the Division of Student Life/VP and Dean of Students Office is a great resource. - " Review your student's financial needs for the upcoming year. - Talk to your student about the importance of credit and money management.
+Your student will appreciate the extra effort you've taken to spend time together. - Spend quality time with your student discussing what worked and what didn't last semester, and how to use the experience to make the next semester even better. - Remind your student that the Division of Student Engagement & Well-Being and the Dean of Students Office are great resources. - " Review your student's financial needs for the upcoming year. - Talk to your student about the importance of credit and money management.
 There are several resources of financial assistance available: grants, scholarships, and loans.
 Encourage your student to apply for as many as possible.
 Even small scholarships will help.

-Jı ıne 202 22
+June 2023

 Sunday Monday Tuesday Wednesday Thursday Friday Saturday

-Pau CE CEIT DGE THE LE SWAPI Pacific Spring Study Abroad Application Opens 2 3 4
+Pacific Spring Study Abroad App.
+Opens 2 3

-5 6 7 8 9 10 11
+4 5 6 7 8 9 10

-12 13 14 Flag Day 15 16 17 18
+11 12 13 Flag Day OIE Administered Scholarship Deadline 15 16 17

-Father's Day 20 21 Summer Solstice 22 23 24 25
+Father's Day Juneteenth Official Institute Holiday (Observed) 20 21 First Day of Summer 22 23 24

-26 27 28 29 30
+25 26 27 28 29 30